Best Of19 min read

 Try Notion

-Notion is a weird one to categorize.
-It's part project manager, part wiki, part database, and part note-taking app — which is either exciting or anxiety-inducing depending on your personality.
-For nonprofits drowning in scattered Google Docs, outdated SOPs, and institutional knowledge that lives only in one person's head, Notion can be genuinely transformative.
-The ability to link databases, create custom views, and build an actual organizational knowledge base is something no pure-PM tool can touch.
+Notion is tricky to categorize.
+It's part project manager, part wiki, part database, and part note-taking app—which is either exciting or overwhelming depending on how you think.
+For nonprofits drowning in scattered Google Docs, outdated SOPs, and knowledge that lives only in one person's head, Notion can genuinely transform how information flows.
+The ability to link databases, build custom views, and create an actual organizational knowledge base is something no pure-PM tool can touch.

 Notion offers 50% off for nonprofits on its Plus plan ($8/user/mo → $4/user/mo).
-That's reasonable.
 The free plan works fine for very small teams.

-Honestly, though, Notion is somewhat overrated as a project management tool.
-Where it genuinely shines is as an organizational brain — the place where your processes, history, and documentation actually live.
-Use it alongside a dedicated PM tool rather than instead of one, and you'll get much more out of it.
+But here's the honest take: Notion is somewhat overrated as a project management tool.
+Where it genuinely shines is as your organizational brain—the place where processes, history, and documentation actually live.
+Use it alongside a dedicated PM tool rather than instead of one, and you'll get much more value.

 Key Features: